Cocoa bean: Chocolate production

 Treating with an alkali produces Dutch process cocoa, which is less acidic, darker, and more mellow in flavor than untreated cocoa.
-Regular (nonalkalized) cocoa is acidic, so when cocoa is treated with an alkaline ingredient, generally potassium carbonate, the pH increases.
-This process can be done at various stages during manufacturing, including during nib treatment, liquor treatment, or press cake treatment.
+Regular (non-alkalized) cocoa is acidic, so when cocoa is treated with an alkaline ingredient, generally potassium carbonate, the pH increases.
+This can be done at various stages during manufacturing, including during nib treatment, liquor treatment, or press cake treatment.

 Another process that helps develop the flavor is roasting, which can be done on the whole bean before shelling or on the nib after shelling.
 The time and temperature of the roast affect the result: A "low roast" produces a more acid, aromatic flavor, while a high roast gives a more intense, bitter flavor lacking complex flavor notes.

 Phytochemicals and research

-Cocoa contains various phytochemicals, such as flavanols (including epicatechin), procyanidins, and other flavanoids.
+Cocoa contains various phytochemicals, such as flavanols (including epicatechin), procyanidins, and other flavonoids.
 A systematic review presented moderate evidence that the use of flavanol-rich chocolate and cocoa products causes a small (2 mmHg) blood pressure lowering effect in healthy adults—mostly in the short term.
 The highest levels of cocoa flavanols are found in raw cocoa and to a lesser extent, dark chocolate, since flavonoids degrade during cooking used to make chocolate.

-Methylxanthines

 The beans contain theobromine, and between 0.1% and 0.7% caffeine, whereas dry coffee beans are about 1.2% caffeine.
 Theobromine found in the cocoa solids is fat soluble.